FREE ONLINE ED ASSESSMENT. Start Here

 Vitamin B9 plays key roles in the synthesis of DNA and RNA — essential molecules for storing and reading genetic information.
 It’s also important for the production of healthy red blood cells.

-You can purchase vitamin B9 as a health supplement, but it’s also found in a wide range of foods, including:
+You can purchase vitamin B9 as a health supplement, but it’s also found in a wide range of foods, like:

 Leafy green vegetables, such as broccoli, spinach, asparagus and lettuce